-To bridge the gap in women's healthcare, the Department of Health is leading the delivery of the $153.9 package to change the way women's health issues are treated.
+To bridge the gap in women's healthcare, the Department of Health is leading the delivery of the $153.9 million package to change the way women's health issues are treated.
 This will expand upon the Victorian Government's current investment in women's health promotion services, access to information, sexual and reproductive health services, primary care sentinel practices, public hospital specialist clinics, and initiatives aimed at healthcare recruitment and training.

 The delivery of the package will include the following initiatives:

 Establishment of 20 new women's health clinics over 4 years, and a dedicated Aboriginal-led women's clinic, to overcome some of the barriers to women's medical treatment our community faces.

 The clinics aim to gradually provide a 'one-stop-shop' experience while enabling women to receive services or advice on issues from contraception to menopause and pelvic pain.
 The clinics will facilitate access to interdisciplinary care for women, girls, and gender diverse people.

 Establishment of a mobile women's health clinic to improve access for women in regional and remote Victoria to specialised women's health services.

 An additional 10,800 laparoscopies to help diagnose and treat debilitating endometriosis, which affects one in every 9 girls and women.

 Sexual and reproductive hubs and primary care sentinel practices

 - sexually transmissible infection prevention, testing, and treatment